-The observation from my perspective is this; if the toddler does not agree to the personal to the conquences; in his little world, its all good and nothing will happen.
+The observation from my perspective is this; if the toddler does not agree to the conquences; in his little world, its all good and nothing will happen.
 This is a loving, kissy face hugger who adores his momma.
 She is a loving parent doing her best to be even tempered and really does not want to punish him.

 They talk alot about everything, which is probably why he talks so clearly an really knows what to say mostly.
 I mean “he is sitll learning language and still mastering what everything means.
 Yet, clearly he understands that something will happen.

 He says “okay mommy” so softly that she ask him several times if he understood what would happen if he “pooped” in his pants.
-This love child would not “audibly” answer in agreement.
+This loving child would not “audibly” answer in agreement.
 It was a little funny that he was smart to “not” really agree and go really soft almost silent as if he knew that he was not really agreeing with her.
 So that in my observation of this conversation from his perspective meant, “nothing would happen.

 As adults, we make verbal agreements all the time, with intent and also mindlessly.
 At the age of two it seems that children can determine conquences and consciously say yes but really mean no. How purposeful are we in our real intentions?

 Do we say yes and really mean no?… What happens when we agree to consquences that we hope we never have to face?
 Even a two year seems to understand the meaning of saying “yes, I agree or I understand” is serious.
 We all frequently act like we are in full agreement with inaudibly, silently saying yes and hoping there are no “real” consequences.